Frequently Asked Questions

 How is Jungian therapy different from other modalities?

-Jungian psychology is based on depth psychological approaches where the therapist takes a non-expert, non-directive stance with the client.
-We will allow the unconscious material to emerge to guide the therapeutic process.
+Jungian psychology is based on depth psychological approaches where the therapist takes a non-directive and collaborative stance with the client to foster mutual psychological exploration.
+Our goal is to allow the unconscious material to emerge to guide the therapeutic process.

 How is this different from CBT?

-In CBT and other behavioral approaches, the therapist takes on the position of an expert to guide/coach the client through a theoretical framework in order to help the client solve their problems and work through cognitive distortions.
-This does not mean that one therapy is superior to another, and in fact, techniques from CBT and other modalities may still be utilized in our work together.
+In CBT and other behavioral approaches, the therapist takes on the position of an expert to guide the client through a theoretical framework in order to help the client solve their problems and work through cognitive distortions.
+Techniques from CBT and other modalities may at times be utilized in our work together.

 How is this different from Freudian analysis?